Harrison Afful: 2020–2021: Trophies with the Crew

 In the first season of his new contract, Afful appeared in both games for the Crew before the 2020 season was halted due to the COVID-19 pandemic.
-Upon the resumption of the season, he made three appearances at the MLS is Back Tournament as Columbus was eliminated in the round of 16 by Minnesota United.
-Afful then played all but one game during the remainder of the regular season, scoring a goal in a 2–1 loss against Orlando City on 4 November.
+Upon the resumption of the season, he made three appearances at the MLS is Back Tournament as Columbus was eliminated in the round of 16 by Minnesota United FC.
+Afful then played all but one game during the remainder of the regular season, scoring a goal in a 2–1 loss against Orlando City SC on 4 November.
 In the 2020 MLS Cup Playoffs, he started every game as the Crew advanced to MLS Cup 2020, the second time that Afful appeared in the league's championship match.
 Against Seattle Sounders FC in the final, he provided an assist to Lucas Zelarayán on the game-winning goal as the Crew claimed a 3–0 victory.
 Afful scored one goal in 26 total appearances on the season and won his first trophy since arriving in Columbus in 2015.
 Following the season, the Crew picked up the option on his contract, ensuring his return for a seventh season in Columbus.

 In what turned out to be his final season with the Crew, Afful made 30 appearances in all competitions in 2021.
 He missed the opening match of the season, a CONCACAF Champions League fixture against Real Estelí, after what was reported to be a stint in COVID-19 protocol, but returned to play against the same team a week later.
 Afful was a fixture in the lineup into the fall, providing two assists but also seeing a red card in a Hell is Real Derby draw with FC Cincinnati in July.
 He came off the bench in the 2021 Campeones Cup, helping the Crew to defeat Cruz Azul and claim their second trophy during his time at the club.
 However, the Crew had purchased Afful's intended successor during the summer transfer window, and after suffering a knee sprain in early October, Steven Moreira took over Afful's spot in the starting lineup.
 At the end of the season, Afful's contract expired and his time in Columbus came to a close.
-He made 188 appearances and scored seven goals during his seven seasons with the Crew.
-Afful was left unprotected in the 2021 MLS Expansion Draft.
+He made 188 appearances and scored seven goals across all competitions during his seven seasons with the Crew.

 Charlotte FC

 After leaving Columbus, Afful signed with MLS expansion club Charlotte FC on 17 December 2021.
 He inked a one-year deal with a club option for a further season.
 He re-signed with Charlotte ahead of the 2023 season.

+On October 30, 2023, Charlotte FC announced that it had declined Afful's contract option for 2024.

+Michigan Stars

+On 16 April 2024, Afful appeared for National Independent Soccer Association side Michigan Stars FC in a Lamar Hunt US Open Cup fixture against Detroit City FC.